copona/composer-installers/README.md

 ### How to use?

-To work with your themes and extensions as a composer package, you just need to put `type ":" copona-[type] "` into your `composer.json`.
+To work with your themes and extensions as a composer package, you just need to put `"type":"copona-[type]"` into your `composer.json`.

 **Example of an extension:**